Is the quest to do all and be all costing us our health?

 • S-L-O-W D-O-W-N. Not to the point where your productivity lags, but enough to remember that you will get everything done eventually – it doesn’t have to be right now.
 Manana is a good day to get things done.

-• Take a few deep breaths - imagine the new air circulating through your body is revitalizing and refreshing you, as you practice meditation and Zen breathing.
+• Take a few deep breaths - imagine the new air circulating through your body, revitalizing and refreshing you, as you practice meditation and Zen breathing.

 • Walk away – even if it’s down the hall to the bathroom to wash your hands and collect your thoughts.